 Ways to bridge the climate change insurance gap

-Globally, a climate or extreme weather-related disaster has been recorded every day for the past 50 years, resulting in an average of 115 deaths and US$202 million in losses.
+For the past 50 years, climate or extreme weather-related disasters have struck globally every day, causing an average of 115 deaths and US$202 million in losses.

 Aside from increasing concerns about how to pay for Restoration, there are also issues about rebuilding to avoid future losses.